sourcegraph/handbook/content/departments/cloud/technical-docs/v2.0/index.md

 # Managed Instance v2.0

-> NOTE: as of 2022-12-14, v2 is live.
-We will be supporting both instances for the time being.

-> NOTE: as of 2022-10-27, any teammate is able to provision their own v2 instances. please reach out to #cloud for guidance.

 This documentation details significant changes of Managed Instance v2.0 comparing to the previous version.

 Unless we explictly call it out, you may assume things are unchanged.